Sonos Beam Review

 We have also tested home wireless speakers, so we are very familiar with the ins and outs of creating a multi-speaker system with Sonos.
-The Beam is one of their few products that both has Alexa built-in //and is Apple Airplay compatible (the ).
+The Beam is one of their few products that has both Alexa built-in and is Apple Airplay compatible (the ).
 In our opinion, this makes the Beam a perfect centerpiece for a Sonos system.
-Not only does the Alexa capability let you control everything with your voice, but Airplay lets Apple user get around some of the small annoyances of the Sonos ecosystem (lack of native compatibility with YouTube being the biggest one).
+Not only does the Alexa capability let you control everything with your voice, but Airplay lets Apple users get around some of the small annoyances of the Sonos ecosystem (lack of native compatibility with YouTube being the biggest one).

 The Beam did quite well in our testing, scoring well above average in pretty much every metric.

 The Beam really shined in our sound quality testing, earning a score of 8 out of 10.
 Only the Sonos Playbar, which costs nearly twice as much, earned a better score.